Our mission is simple.

 - Created information packs that are handed out at hospitals and clinics

-- We helped fund not one BUT TWO PhD scholarships for gastroparesis research
+- Partnered with Devonport Rotary Club to fund not one BUT TWO PhD scholarships for gastroparesis research

-- Engaged with WSU researchers to be involved in their clinical trials and surveys
+- Engaged with WSU researchers to be involved in their clinical trials and survey

 - Presented at the 2018 Australian Symposium for Gastroparesis to over 150 clinical professionals

 Anneliese Defreitas Alarcon was diagnosed with gastroparesis in 2009 after years of chronic nausea and pain, previously dismissed as a viral illness or food poisoning.
 Frequently in and out of hospital, home often felt like more of a holiday than her regular residence.
 She manages her gastroparesis with an NJ (nasojejunal) tube and a surgically implanted ‘gastric pacemaker’.
 But continues to battle the physical and mental symptoms.

 Anneliese lived in Illawarra, New South Wales, Australia with her two young daughters.
 She created Gastroparesis Australia to tell the world about her disease and connect with other patients.
 And now her group has grown far beyond that!
 And you too can join the community.

 Sadly Anneliese passed away in August of 2018.
 But her passion to find a cure for gastroparesis lives on in the GP Aus community.
 She was there for all her members, motivating them to continue their fights against the disease.
 Anneliese leaves behind her legacy, Gastroparesis Australia, and her inspiration to continue the fight against gastroparesis.